MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

 1. Relabel the namespace so that any new pods get the Istio sidecar associated with the new revision and its control plane:

+    1. If using revision tags, overwrite the `prod-stable` tag itself to change its mapping:
+    ```bash
+    istioctl tag set prod-stable --revision asm-1-22 --istioNamespace aks-istio-system --overwrite
+    ```

+    On inpsection, both tags should point to the newly installed revision:
+    ```bash
+    istioctl tag list
+    TAG           REVISION   NAMESPACES
+    prod-canary   asm-1-23   default
+    prod-stable   asm-1-23   ...
+    ```

+    In this case, you do not need to relabel each namespace individually.

+    1. If not using revision tags, dataplane namespaces must be relabelled to point to the new revision:
     ```bash
     kubectl label namespace default istio.io/rev=asm-1-21 --overwrite
     ```